ippontech/blog-usa/posts/go-cli-from-scratch.md

 `
 ```

-Now that we have a base usage message we can update our main function print this to get a feel for the CLI.
+Now that we have a base usage message, we can update our main function print this to get a feel for the CLI.

 ```go
 // main.go